Laravel-Backpack/docs/4.1/crud-how-to.md

 <a name="use-the-media-library"></a>
 ### Use the Media Library (File Manager)

 The default Backpack installation doesn't come with a file management component.
 Because most projects don't need it.
-But we've created a first-party add-on, that brings the power of [elFinder](http://elfinder.org/) to your Laravel projects.
-To install it, [follow the instructions on the add-on's page](https://github.com/Laravel-Backpack/FileManager).
+But we've created a first-party add-on that brings the power of [elFinder](http://elfinder.org/) to your Laravel projects.
+To install it, [follow the instructions on the add-ons page](https://github.com/Laravel-Backpack/FileManager).
 It's as easy as running:

 ```bash
 # require the package